microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-get-contentstream.md

 title: Get file by contentStream
 author: manikantsinghms
 ms.author: maniksingh
 description: "Download the contents of the primary stream (file) of a driveItem.
-Only driveItems with the file property can be downloaded." ms.localizationpriority: medium ms.date: 3/6/2024 ms.prod: "sharepoint"
+Only driveItem objects with the file property can be downloaded." ms.localizationpriority: medium ms.date: 3/6/2024 ms.prod: "sharepoint"